autocrypt/ame2016/README.md

 - implement multi-device sharing of secrets through "self-sent mails"

-Many of the involved topics have a history of discussion and reasoning behind them.  dkg and holger aim to write things up in November 2016 and also prototype in-band opportunistic mail encryption and will keep the above "ame2016" Mailing list updated about it.
+Many of the involved topics have a history of discussion and reasoning behind them.  dkg and holger aim to write things up in November 2016 and also prototype in-band opportunistic mail encryption and will keep the [ame2016 Mailing list](https://lists.mayfirst.org/mailman/listinfo/ame2016) updated about it.